 FELLOWSHIP Each Sunday after our Worship time, we continue to stay together for a time of refreshments and conversation, and hope you will too, as we are about relationships as much as anything.
 In that vein, First Parish Church is a frequent host for other community groups and efforts as well.

-These four “pillars” support what First Parish Church is all about.
+These three “pillars” support what First Parish Church is all about.
 We are and continue to aspire to be a place where any of God’s people who wish can come for help, support and encouragement in rising to their “higher selves,” becoming the best of who and what God created them to be.
 We are a place that seeks to help others take the “divine spark” that God has placed in each of us and turn it into a flame that brings light and warmth to the world.